microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     TensorFlow is a robust framework for performing machine learning, including building neural networks.
 The Keras library builds upon Tensorflow and provides an easy-to-use and understand high-level API for implementing deep neural networks, complete with tutorials and examples.
 Models built with Keras are TensorFlow models, so if they choose to move fully towards the lower level TensorFlow API's, then they could do so without having to re-create the models.

-5. What would a very simple DNN that performs this classification look like?
+5. What would a very recurrent neural net that performs this classification look like?
 Sketch the graph of input nodes, hidden layer nodes, and output nodes.

     ![Input of terms (size of vocab) nodes point to hidden layers nodes, which point to output layer (binary classifier has two outputs) nodes: 1 (auto), and 0 (home).](images/Whiteboarddesignsessiontrainerguide-CognitiveServicesanddeeplearningimages/media/image7.png "Graph of input nodes, hidden layer nodes, and output nodes")